-State Business License – All business must register with the State of New Jersey at least 15 days before opening in the state.
-To register, file form NJ-REG.
-This registration provides for a state tax identification number that will ensure you receive the proper returns and notices.
+All businesses must register with the New Jersey Division of Revenue and Enterprise Services at least 15 days before operating in the state.
+To register, file Form NJ-REG.
+This registration provides for a state tax identification number and signing up for other relevant taxes.

-Local Business License – In addition to the state business license, many cities also require businesses to be licensed in order to operate.
+In addition to the state business license, many businesses need to be licensed at the local level in order to operate.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

 Jersey City – A few types of businesses operating within city limits will need to obtain a business license.
 Auto repair shops, tow trucks, and food establishments are a few of the businesses that need to get a license.